 Located in the geographical center of Los Angeles, you can conveniently access Franklin Canyon Park from any hotel around Los Angeles - and you can look for a good deal on sites like Expedia.com.

-The park started as a natural summer retreat for a wealthy oil family in the 1930s, but today the area contains more than five miles of hikes, varying in difficulty and scenery.
+The park started as a natural summer retreat for a wealthy oil family in the 1930s, but today, it contains more than five miles of hikes, varying in difficulty and scenery.

 2. Eaton Canyon Natural Area, Altadena

-A nature preserve aiming to protect the indigenous animals, plants, and geological formations of the area, Eaton Canyon spans more than 190 acres of what would be a prime Los Angeles suburb.
+Eaton Canyon is a nature preserve that protects the area's indigenous animals, plants, and geological formations.
+It spans more than 190 acres of what would be a prime Los Angeles suburb.

 At the base of the San Gabriel Mountains, the area is teeming with attractions for visitors, from picnic areas to equestrian trails.